opendatasoft/ods-documentation/source/sourcing_and_processing_data/processors/geo_distance.rst

 Geo distance processor
 ======================

 This processor computes the distance between 2 coordinates.
+The computed distance is in meters.

 Setting the processor
 ---------------------